 Under Department Order No. 186, Series of 2017 ("D.O.
-No. 186-17"), issued by the DOLE, all foreign nationals who intend to engage in gainful employment in the Philippines shall apply for an Alien Employment Permit ("AEP").
+No. 186-17"), issued by the DOLE, all foreign nationals who intend to engage in gainful employment in the Philippines shall apply for an Alien Employment

+Permit ("AEP").
 However, D.O.
 No. 186-17 clarifies that an AEP is not an exclusive authority for a foreign national to work in the Philippines.
 It is just one of the requirements in the issuance of a work visa (9g) to legally engage in gainful employment in the country.
 The foreign national must obtain the required special temporary permit from the Professional Regulation Commission in case the employment involves practice of profession and Authority to Employ Alien from the Department of Justice where the employment is in a nationalized or partially nationalized industry, as well as from the Department of Environment and Natural Resources in case of employment in a mining company.
 D.O.
 No. 186-17 also provides for the list of foreign nationals who are exempt and excluded from securing an AEP.

 Under D.O.
-No. 186-17, the Regional Director shall impose a fine of P10,000.00 for every year or a fraction thereof to foreign nationals found working without a valid AEP.
-Employers found employing foreign nationals without a valid AEP shall also pay a fine of P10,000.00 for every year or a fraction thereof.
+No. 186-17, the Regional Director shall impose a fine of ₱10,000.00 for every year or a fraction thereof to foreign nationals found working without a valid AEP.
+Employers found employing foreign nationals without a valid AEP shall also pay a fine of ₱10,000.00 for every year or a fraction thereof.
 Further, an employer who is found to have failed to pay the penalty provided under D.O.
 No. 186-2017 shall not be allowed to employ any foreign national for any position in the employer's company.

 On January 6, 2021, the DOLE has issued Department Order No. 221, Series of 2021, or the Revised Rules and Regulations for the Issuance of Employment Permits to Foreign Nationals.
 It shall take effect after fifteen (15) days from its publication in two (2) newspapers of general circulation.
-As of the Date of this REIT Plan, the new Rules on AEP have not yet been published and taken effect.
-However, one of the notable revisions in the new Rules with respect to the processing of the AEP application is the requirement of a publication in a newspaper of general circulation by the employer of the job vacancy to which the foreign national is intended to be hired at least fifteen (15) calendar days prior to the application for an AEP.
+One of the notable revisions in the new Rules with respect to the processing of the AEP application is the requirement of a publication in a newspaper of general circulation by the employer of the job vacancy to which the foreign national is intended to be hired at least fifteen (15) calendar days prior to the application for an AEP.
 An additional requirement in the AEP application is a duly notarized affidavit stating that no applications were received or no Filipino applicant was considered for the position.
 Moreover, foreign nationals providing consultancy services were removed in the list of categories excluded from the AEP.